bluecode824-coder/OIBSIP/README.md

-note : if you want to see .ipynb file download zip file.
+note : if you want to see .ipynb file Download ZIP.

 # 🚀 Oasis Infobyte Data Science Internship Projects